riannbarbosa/DataStructures-AmazonCC/README.md

 # Data Structures - AmazonCC
-Final work of Data Structures - GEX605
+Final work of Data Structures (GEX605), using doubly linked lists to make a buy, sell and stock system of products, this work was realized with my duo <a href="https://github.com/DanieleKaroline" target="blank_">@DanieleKaroline</a>.